NVIDIA/TensorRT-Model-Optimizer/docs/source/getting_started/_installation_for_Linux.rst

     **Using ModelOpt's docker image**

-    Easiest way to get started with using Model Optimizer and additional dependencies (e.g. TensorRT-LLM deployment) is to start from our docker image.
+    To use Model Optimizer with full dependencies (e.g. TensorRT/TensorRT-LLM deployment), we recommend using our provided docker image which is based on the `TensorRT-LLM <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tensorrt-llm/containers/release/tags>`_ docker image with additional example-specific dependencies installed.

     After installing the `NVIDIA Container Toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html>`_, please run the following commands to build the Model Optimizer docker container which has all the necessary